 One Flock, One Shepherd

-This proposed agreement, One Flock, One Shepherd: Lutherans, Anglicans, and Moravians— Called to Walk Together in Full Communion, outlines the full communion declaration which is anticipated to be voted on at Assembly 2023.
-The declaration has been authorized for further consideration across our churches by elected leaders in the Moravian Church in Canada, the Evangelical Lutheran Church in Canada and the Anglican Church of Canada.
+This agreement, One Flock, One Shepherd: Lutherans, Anglicans, and Moravians— Called to Walk Together in Full Communion, outlines the full communion declaration, which was inaugurated in 2023.

 Lutheran-Anglican-Moravian working group members